Economic preferences of children

 Link to paper

-Castillo, Marco, John List, Ragan Petrie and Anya Samek, 2020, "Detecting Drivers of Behavior at an Early Age: Evidence from a Longitudinal Field Experiment," revise and resubmit, Journal of Political Economy.
+Castillo, Marco, John List, Ragan Petrie and Anya Samek, "Detecting Drivers of Behavior at an Early Age: Evidence from a Longitudinal Field Experiment," forthcoming, Journal of Political Economy.